 From Cardigan Bay nestled on the coast to Welshpool near the north, mid Wales has a lot to offer families and individuals.
 Whether you’re looking for an authentic, rustic experience in the wildest of landscapes or are set on thrilling days out, there are few finer places you could choose.

-Welshpool, the largest town in mid Wales, is home to Powys Castle, one of the country’s finest fortresses and certainly not an attraction to miss.
+Welshpool, is home to Powys Castle, one of the country’s finest fortresses and certainly not an attraction to miss.
 Filled with history and mythology, there are many fun days to be had exploring old ruins.
 What’s more, the Cambrian Coast offers wide sandy beaches and small coves that gives you a sense of peacefulness and exploration.

 Looking to explore mid Wales?
 We can help you make the most of your precious time.
-At Wales.org, we’ve put together a comprehensive guide on mid Wales travel and some of the top things to do while visiting.
+At Wales.org, we’ve put together a comprehensive guide and some of the top things to do while visiting.
 Whether you explore Cardigan Bay, Wye Valley, Brecon Beacons, Powys, or the open valleys of the Welsh countryside, mid Wales is a truly exceptional place to visit.